hoodiehq-archive/documentation/en/tutorials/index.md

 What's happening here?
 We're listening to some events emitted by the Hoodie store.
 Look at the first one: **todo:add**.
 That gets fired whenever a new object with the type *todo* is added.
 Simple, hm?
 The others should be self-explanatory now.
 When this listener fires, it calls a method that updates the model (an array of objects called **collection**) and then the view. *There is no direct connection between the todo input and the todo list*.

 So we've neatly decoupled *adding* a todo from *displaying* a new todo, and this gets us all the fancy syncing action we saw previously, *for free*. **There's no extra code to make syncing work**.
 When a new todo arrives in the in-browser storage, the **todo:add** event gets fired, and the view updates.
-With this code, you don't have to care where the todo came from (the current client, or the one in that other tab, or another on a phone), the app will handle it regardless.
+With this code, you don't have to care about *where* the todo came from (the current client, or the one in that other tab, or another on a phone), the app will handle it regardless.

 We strooooongly suggest you use this decoupled structure when building your own apps.
 It really unlocks the power of Hoodie!